lucky-gru/StakingRewardsFactoryTest/README.md

 - [https://github.com/ultrastable-money/Candidates/blob/e081dfb68913be4aacbdfb0d7867a55e92860d6f/contracts/StakingRewardsFactory.sol#L72]
   totalSupply should be used instead of periodFinish.

-- Added SPDX-License-Identifier on all contracts, and updated dependencies.
+- Added SPDX-License-Identifier on all contracts, and updated dependencies.git